-- Since the impacts of the coronavirus pandemic first emerged in the United States, Texas has lost more construction jobs (35,600) than other state, followed by New York (30,900), Florida (17,500) and New Jersey (16,700), according to an analysis by the Associated General Contractors of America.
+- Since the impacts of the coronavirus pandemic first emerged in the United States, Texas has lost more construction jobs (35,600) than any other state, followed by New York (30,900), Florida (17,500) and New Jersey (16,700), according to an analysis by the Associated General Contractors of America.

 - Seasonally adjusted construction employment in December was lower than in February 2020 in 34 states, according to the analysis, with Vermont experiencing the largest percentage of jobs lost at 23%, or 3,400 positions.